As a result of the reorganisation of Surrey County Council, the Education Welfare Service is now called the Inclusion Service.

 Files available to download

-- Education Welfare service offering to Independent schools (64.6 KB)
+- Inclusion Service offering to Independent schools (64.6 KB)

 Surrey County Council's service offering to independent schools including statutory services, supplementary services and benefits.